EIS-Hub/.github/profile/README.md

 Hallo Researcher!

-Welcome to the Emergent Intelligence Substrates group!
+Welcome to the Github of Emergent Intelligence Substrates group!